-Policy on Audit Committee Pre-Approval of Audit and Permissible Non-Audit Services of Independent Registered Public Accounting Firm
+Policy on Pre-Approval of Audit and Permissible Non-Audit Services

 The Audit Committee is responsible for approving services and fees and overseeing the work of the independent registered public accounting firm (Auditors).
 The Audit Committee has established pre-approval policies and procedures for all audit and permissible non-audit services provided by the Auditors.